 Real de Asientos

 Real de Asientos, Pueblo Mágico (Magic Town) is a simple and old mining village with beautiful architecture and an endless number of stories to tell.
-Due to its traditional Mexican lifestyle is considered, since 2006, as a magical town to promote it as a tourist destination.
+Due to its traditional Mexican lifestyle, it has been considered a “magical town”.

 However, a good time to visit is during the month of January, when festivities are held in honor of the town’s patron, Our Lady of Bethlehem, including the staging of an agricultural and farming fair.

 The ruling is a semi-desert ecosystem in which the presence of several species of cactus.

 Bear in mind that this small town has a semi-desert climate, so we recommend that you wear cool clothing and take warm clothes for the evenings, as they can get quite cold.

 You will be amazed by the unusual contrasts and pink arches of the former convent of Tepozá, and at Museo Vivo de Cactáceas, you will discover a display of agave as well as exotic plants from South Africa and Madagascar.

 You can also walk around the old town where any of its monuments will dazzle you, including La Casa Larrañaga or La Casa del Minero, which feature sculpted religious anagrams in pink quarry stone and detailed ironwork on doors and windows.

 Sightsee around its little square and discover the beauty of the viceregal architecture.
 Ride the Piojito (the “little louse”), the famous Real de Asientos streetcar to enjoy a tour of the history of the village.